codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do you call a bear with no teeth?
-A gummy bear!
+Got a new suit recently made entirely of living plants.
+I wasn’t sure at first, but it’s grown on me

 ## Daily Trivia

-Which of the following is a personal computer made by the Japanese company Fujitsu?
+What is known as &quot;the brain&quot; of the Computer?
- 1. MSX
+ 1. Graphics Processing Unit
- 2. Xmillennium
+ 2. Motherboard
- 3. PC-9801
+ 3. Keyboard
- 4. FM-7
+ 4. Central Processing Unit

 <details>
   <summary>Answer</summary>
-  FM-7
+  Central Processing Unit
 </details>